 It took C about a year or so, after his return here, alone, at 1977, to realize that he does not belong here to anything anymore, that he has no country, and the same feeling that accompanied him in space, is the reality on Earth as well.
 "I don't have a country, I don't belong to a country, I belong to the universe" he said.
 "When I was outside I was a space wanderer, move and wander in space, and here too I move and wander in space."
 He said it for the first time in the first group, the boys group forum, and he said it again in the years to come.

 C was careful not to make us pessimistic, he didn't want to do that to us.
 He just said, "One day this may happen to you too.
 Try even before then, this is the advice I offer you now, to belong to the universe.
 If once the country or any framework , to which you are loyal and think as your prymary belonging base, falls to pieces, or throw you away, remember the universe, it is still there, and this universe, and this is the truth, is your primary belonging.
 That won't be changed.
 It can also give you a way."
 I think it was at the bonfire of the names burning with the group, anyway on one of those days, that he told us this.
 In later years, he talked about an Internet whose servers are not on Earth, and not controlled by humans from here, to which we need to connect.
-"And it's completely not "God", anyway not in the meaning that "his" 'ground teams' give it.
+"And it's completely not "God", anyway not in the meaning that "his" 'ground teams' give it", he said.

 For me, in those years, it was very easy to connect with this spirit of C. I also felt that I did not belong to anything, did not identify with anything, with a country or a society, even though materially I had no shortage.
 I, too, in some place, did not belong to this Earth.
 Moving and wandering in space I was, just like C. Then better years came to me, in which I did feel a sense of belonging to what was happening here and even pride, even happiness for periods.
 Then came years again when I had to re-remember C's words, "return and connect to the mode of the universe" as Zvi, who chose from the mid-80s to do it in another country, called it.
 It happens from time to time, and every time it happens again, this thing, getting back into universe mode, gets harder.